itshichabk/mkds-wiimmfi-dashboard/README.md

 ---

-### What's next?
-- [ ] Parse special DS characters like hearts and other symbols
-- [ ] Send notification when someone joins?
-(Popup?
-Link Discord users?)

-If you have more suggestions, please let me know!
+If you have new ideas or suggestions, please let me know!